laravel-streams/streams-core/docs/basics/addons.md

 The first binding registers an interface to an implementation and the second binds a model to a custom model.

+For more information on binding please see [Laravel's service container documentation](http://laravel.com/docs/5.1/container).

 <a name="registering-singletons"></a>
 ### Singletons